EllaBrands/stanDev/Longer-Term-To-Do-List.md

 #### Log CDFs, CCDFs, truncation

 We need to fix all of the CDFs and CCDFs so they have specialized code for the log scale.
 It's probably not a high priority, because they will underflow or overflow derivatives in most cases.
 We also need specialized code for `log(foo_cdf(H, theta) - foo_cdf(L, theta))` that removes redundant calculations and is more robust for `[L,H]` truncation.

+#### Direct Multivariate Prior on Unconstrained Parameters

+Specify a mean and covariance (precision, or their Cholesky factors, maybe just diagonal) and apply it to unconstrained parameters, then use the usual parameter transform, but turn off Jacobians.
+Now can't use parameters on the LHS of sampling without manual Jacobian adjustment.